tcdd-thesis/tcdd-dev/README.md

 # Sign Detection System for Raspberry Pi 5

-A real-time traffic sign detection web application designed to run on Raspberry Pi 5 with camera module.
-Uses YOLOv8 for detection, Flask for video streaming, Node.js/Express for the backend API, and React for the dashboard UI.
+A real-time traffic sign detection web application designed to run on Raspberry Pi 5 with a camera module.
+The project uses YOLOv8 for detection, a Flask-based Python camera server for video capture and inference, a Node.js/Express backend that proxies and provides API endpoints, and a React dashboard for live monitoring and visualization.

-## 🎯 Features
+# 🎯 Features

-- **Real-time Detection**: Live traffic sign detection using YOLOv8
+- Real-time detection with YOLOv8
-- **Camera Integration**: Optimized for Raspberry Pi Camera Module (with USB camera fallback)
+- Camera integration (Picamera2 / libcamera for the Pi Camera, USB webcam fallback)
-- **Web Dashboard**: Responsive React interface showing live feed and detections
+- React dashboard showing live feed, detection list and confidence
-- **REST API**: Node.js backend with detection endpoints
+- Node.js backend that proxies the Python camera server and exposes REST endpoints
-- **Video Streaming**: MJPEG stream with bounding box overlays
+- MJPEG video streaming with bounding-box overlays
-- **System Status**: Real-time monitoring of camera and model status
-- **Performance Optimized**: Configurable detection intervals, JPEG quality, and frame rates
-- **Auto-Recovery**: Automatic reconnection on connection loss
-- **Resource Efficient**: Optimized memory usage and CPU utilization
+- System status endpoints and WebSocket integration for live updates
+- Performance tuning options (resolution, FPS, confidence threshold)
+- Systemd services for auto-start and reliable operation on boot

-## ⚡ Performance
+## ⚡ Performance (typical)

-- **FPS**: 28-30 FPS (stable) on Raspberry Pi 5
+- FPS: 20–30 FPS depending on resolution and model size
-- **Latency**: 80-120ms detection latency
-- **Memory**: ~300MB RAM usage
-- **CPU**: 45-65% utilization (balanced mode)

-See [OPTIMIZATION.md](OPTIMIZATION.md) for detailed performance tuning guide.
+- Latency: ~80–200 ms depending on model (YOLOv8n is fastest)
+- Memory: ~200–600 MB depending on active services and model
+- CPU: varies by mode and model size; tuning recommended

+See [OPTIMIZATION.md](OPTIMIZATION.md) for tuning tips and trade-offs.
+Your mileage will vary depending on model size (n, s, m, l), resolution, and whether you convert models to ONNX/TFLite.

 ## 📋 System Requirements

-### Raspberry Pi 5
+### Raspberry Pi 5 (recommended hardware)

-- Raspberry Pi 5 (4GB+ RAM recommended)
+- Raspberry Pi 5 (4 GB+ recommended)
-- Raspberry Pi Camera Module 3 (or USB webcam)
+- Raspberry Pi Camera Module 3 or a USB UVC webcam
-- 32GB+ microSD card
+- 32 GB+ microSD card (use an A1/A2 card for better IO)
+- 64-bit OS recommended: Raspberry Pi OS (64-bit) or Ubuntu 24.04 (arm64)
-- Display (HDMI monitor or official touchscreen)
+- Optional HDMI display or official Raspberry Pi touchscreen for kiosk mode
-- Raspbian OS (64-bit recommended)

 ### Development Machine (Optional)
 - Windows/Mac/Linux with Node.js and Python